Castian999/Backrooms/README.md

 2025-11-21 : ☐ 0 pomodoros | A day lost to procrastination — but determination is set: things will change.
 2025-11-22 : ☑️ 3 pomodoros | Progress in matrices + corrections in electrochemistry.
 Hard, but moving forward.
 2025-11-23 : ☑️ 1 pomodoro | Finished Electrochemistry Chapter 9 — a small but meaningful step.
+2025-11-24 : ❌ 0 pomodoros | Lost the day to procrastination — but the streak continues tomorrow.